criblio/appscope/website/src/pages/docs/tls.md

 ## Scoping Without TLS

-If you prefer to connect to Cribl Stream Cloud without encryption, connect to port 10091 instead of port 10090, and disable the `tls` element in `scope.yml`.
+If you prefer to connect to Cribl Stream on Cribl.Cloud without encryption, connect to port 10091 instead of port 10090, and disable the `tls` element in `scope.yml`.

 No changes in Cribl Stream configuration are needed.